oracle-livelabs/analytics-ai/big-data/analyze-iot-car/lab4-analyze-driving-patterns/analyze-driving-patterns.md

 This lab assumes that you have successfully completed the following labs in the Contents menu:

 - Lab 1: Setup Your Environment
-- Lab 2: Monitoring the truck real-time driving
+- Lab 2: Monitor the truck real-time drive
-- Lab 3: Warning of dangerous road sections
+- Lab 3: Identify dangerous road sections

 ## Task 1: Execute Spark SQL Script